arskom/spyne/doc/source/manual/t_and_p.rst

 How Exactly is User Code Wrapped?
 ---------------------------------

-Here's what happens when a request arrives to an Rpclib server:
+Here's what happens when a request arrives to an Spyne server:

 The server transport decides whether this is a simple interface document request or a remote procedure call request.
 Every transport has its own way of dealing